rdforrest/27MHz-using-AX5043/README.md

 - It would seem that the AX5043 is not being discontinued, after all: https://community.onsemi.com/s/article/FAQ-Is-the-AX5043-going-EOL-soon-No

 - Rob Schuckman in Holland has been doing some very good development work.
-I have been using two of his TX and RXs in my submarines since october 2024 and they are working very well.
+I have been using two of his TX and RXs in my submarines since October 2024 and they are working very well.
 You can see details of his work over here: https://robschuckman.wixsite.com/robschuckman/27mhz-remote-control